MrAsana/AI_Visual_Calibration/Readme.md

-At the same time, `touch.py` also serves as a good example on which you can develop your own automated scraping program.
+At the same time, `touch.py` also serves as a good example on which you can develop your own AI automated grasping program.